Honduras at the 2020 Summer Olympics

 Honduras competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
 It was the nation's twelfth appearance at the Summer Olympics.

 Competitors

-The following is the list of number of competitors participating in the Games.
+The following is the list of the number and gender of the nation's competitors in various sports at the Games.
 Note that reserves in football are not counted: